 Pain - people tend to avoid what hurts.
-When movement becomes painful people understandably avoid it, contributing to all of the above problems.
+When movement becomes painful, people understandably avoid it, contributing to all of the above problems.

 Medication- Every medication has a side effect.
-For some this means compromising balance and increasing fall risk in a variety of manners: dizziness, lowered blood pressure, inducing drowsiness, and increasing trips to the bathroom are just some examples.
+For some this means compromising balance and increasing fall risk in a variety of manners: dizziness, lowered blood pressure, drowsiness, and increased trips to the bathroom are just some examples.

 Environmental Hazards- throw rugs get lots of attention.
-But fallen objects, cluttered areas, uneven terrain, even pets can heighten fall risk.
+But fallen objects, cluttered areas, uneven terrain, and even pets can heighten fall risk.

-Sedentary Lifestyle-For a variety of reasons many older adults may find themselves increasingly sedentary.
+Sedentary Lifestyle-for a variety of reasons, many older adults find themselves increasingly sedentary.
 This plays into mobility, strength, pain, and meds.